 What is that?
 Melanie opened her eyes and was back in her bed in her dorm room.

 Fuck!
-Elle was snoring again.
+Her roommate was snoring again.
 Just when I got to the good part!
 Always when I get to the good part!

 She grabbed her pillow and pulled it over her head, but the dream was gone.